-One of the key advantages that fast moving companies get from Agile PLM is product record collaboration both with internal teams and external suppliers and contractors.
+One of the key advantages that fast moving companies get from Agile PLM and PPM is product record collaboration both with internal teams and external suppliers and contractors.
 Companies perform fast track product development while maintaining strategic partnerships with contractors to outsource rapid design and development of prototypes in order to get them in the customer’s hands as early as possible.
-Outside suppliers need to access and selectively update documents such as specifications, policies and procedures in the Agile PLM system.
+Outside suppliers need to access and selectively update documents such as specifications, policies and procedures in the Agile PLM solution.

 The web Supplier Portal in Agile allows suppliers to log into Agile and access information assigned to them to take action.
 The Admin can choose the type of portal restriction for the supplier user by selecting the “Response Edit Mode” in the user preferences.
 The “Basic” selection will give a minimalist view with very restricted access to the information even if the user may have broad privileges.
 The two “Advanced” modes displays the more familiar Agile PLM user interface with restrictions based on the privilege allowances.

 Before a supplier user can login, the supplier and user needs to be set up with the following broad steps:

 - Create a supplier as a subclass of the Supplier class with all required attributes updated.

 - Create a supplier user.
 Use the restricted roles and modify as per need to limit access.

 - Add the supplier user in the “Contact Users” tab of the supplier.